Federal Triangle: Beginning: Hoover administration

-Two days before George Washington's birthday, President Hoover laid the cornerstone of the National Archives building on February 20, 1933.
+Two days before George Washington's birthday, U.S. President Herbert Hoover laid the cornerstone of the National Archives building on February 20, 1933.
 The structure's cost was set at $8.75 million.
 Just three days later, he laid the cornerstone of the Department of Justice building with a trowel made from wood and cooper nails from the USS Constitution.
 Chief Justice Charles Evans Hughes, Associate Justice Harlan Fiske Stone, Associate Justice Owen Roberts, Associate Justice James Clark McReynolds, Solicitor General Thomas D. Thacher, and Attorney General William D. Mitchell all attended the ceremony.
 Five months later, a small fire at the Post Office construction site was extinguished by a security guard before it could do any damage.
 Late in 1933, the northern addition to the Internal Revenue building (the land had been condemned in December 1930) began to rise.